KizhiFox/token-sheet-generator/README.md

 ## To do

-1. Anumation to PDF export;
+1. Animation for PDF export;
 2. Drag and drop to load project;
 3. Drag to reorder tokens;
 4. Site design;